Good Nozzle Practices

 - 3/4" NPSM threads.
 These are found on smaller nozzles for cabinet and spot blasting.
 These are straight threads not tapered.

 There are a few manufacturers who are selling equipment with NPT threads - **** note these are tapered threads and are not widely used in blast cleaning industry.
 You should be careful if you are using equipment with tapered threads that you match with nozzles with tapered threads.
 If you have holders with tapered threads you will be limited in your choice of replacement nozzles.
 Fortunately most of the major manufacturers of blasting equipment use NPSM straight threads where there is an excellent choice of nozzles available.

 Sandblasting Nozzle liner geometry:

 95% of all nozzles sold for the contractor market are fitted with a venturi style liner.
 Venturi liners add velocity to air/abrasives mixture as it passes through the nozzle.
-This additional velocity means that the nozzle can have a larger blast pattern, by increasing divergence angle on exit side of bore.
-There are still some area where straight bore nozzles are used to fire abrasive in a tight stream at a small area, for example spot blasting.
+This additional velocity means abrasive particles have more energy (Kinetic) to work on surface to remove coatings and or contaminants.